Bachelor of Science in Computer Science

 Breadth Core Requirement:

-It is strongly recommended that in order to meet this requirement, the student takes half of these courses in Science, Engineering, and/or Business, and half of these courses in Humanities and Social Sciences.
-At least 6 ch of these (2 courses) must be at the 2000 level or above.
+It is strongly recommended that in order to meet this requirement, students takes half of these courses in Science, Engineering, and/or Business, and half of these courses in Humanities and Social Sciences.
+At least 6 ch of these (two courses) must be at the 2000 level or above.

 Free Electives: